 We in particular state that we do not (under any condition) want to see on and off executed together, and that we do not (under any condition) see go or stop without button pressed.

 On the other hand: non-determinism may not be intended by the customer.

-- (Basic) Decision Tables

-- Syntax, Semantics

-- ...for Requirements Specification

-- ...for Requirements Analysis
+- Decision Tables for Requirements Analysis

-- Completeness,
+- ← Completeness,

 - Useless Rules,

 - Determinism

+- Detour: Apropos (Non-)Determinism